Howard-Center-Investigations/FARA_Archive/README.md

 ### "Bulk Data" csvs

-The "bulk_data_files folder" in this repository contains the csv files available for download from the [Bulk Data](https://efile.fara.gov/ords/fara/f?p=107:21::::::) page of FARA/gov.
+The "bulk_data_files folder" in this repository contains the csv files available for download from the [Bulk Data](https://efile.fara.gov/ords/fara/f?p=107:21::::::) page of FARA.gov.

 - These files are updated a minimum of once per day